TopBiketoursPortugal/TopBikeToursPortugal/content/tours/the-silver-coast-toute-1.md

       lng: "-8.67736816"
     title: Day 2 - Porto - Furadouro ( 47 Km)
   - day: "3"
-    description: 'Continuing the path along the coast, on the road N327, towards the city of Aveiro, known as the little Venice of Portugal.
+    description: "Continuing the path along the coast, on the road N327, towards the city of Aveiro, known as the little Venice of Portugal.
 Ride by several fishing villages, one of which is the town of Torreira.
 Continuing our way see the famous natural reserve of S. Jacinto, where you can observe